Edge Delta Gateway Connection

 Overview

-The Gateway Connection Node is designed to send various data types, such as logs, metrics, and traces, to an Edge Delta Gateway fleet.
+The Gateway Connection Node is designed to send various data types, such as logs, metrics, and traces, to an Edge Delta gateway pipeline.
 This node supports advanced TLS configurations for secure data transmission.

 See: